 This one is a classic from editions past, and it’s still fairly deadly in 5th Edition.
-It is a little swingy–you have to roll a 20, but if you get a crit, you cut off someone’s head.
+It’s swingy, for sure.
+You have to roll a natural 20.
+But if you do, this sword’s power activates and you cut off someone’s head.
 None of this arm nonsense, you go straight for the kill.
-Now of course, that won’t auto-kill everything, because there are a surprising number of monsters that don’t care about having a head (either they have more than one, or don’t have one in the first place), but by and large this is a recipe to kill anything, if you’re lucky.
+D&D being D&D, that won’t auto-kill everything.
+There are a surprising number of monsters that don’t care about having a head (either they have more than one, or don’t have one in the first place).
+But by and large this is a recipe to kill anything, if you’re lucky.

 Or if you’re friends with a Divination Wizard, who can tell you when the fates have aligned to guarantee you a critical strike (because they get to roll 2d20s per day and set them aside for anyone to use later).

 But that’s just the tip of the iceberg.
 I mean, come on, a sword?
 No, we can do much better than that.

 For starters, we can roll with a bag of daggers.
 You really only need 10, but the more you can fit inside the better it’ll be when you dump them out as a free action and then, as your action on the turn cast Animate Object and watch them 10 of them come to life to strike at your foes.
 Now, by itself, this isn’t especially deadly – 10 daggers only do 1d4+4 with each attack, but, that’s where the asterisk comes in.
 Because these aren’t just any daggers.
 These are daggers coated in purple worm venom.